 Remember, you plan to stay on your feet for at least three days until things get better.
 Make sure your bag contains all the essential elements you need, the BASIC elements; if you are lucky enough to pack them in the bag without reaching the weight limit for your body size, great!

-Even if you do, many people may already be there trying to power their devices.
-To pass the time, you need to think about other things like having conversations and bonding with those around you.
+Many people may already be there trying to power their devices, even if you do.
+To pass the time, you need to think about other things, like having conversations and bonding with those around you.
 Also, the more robust your connections with those near you during this time, your chances of surviving are higher.

 Realistic Bugout Bag, Make Sure You Blend In